-Sudan cracks down violently on Thursday protesters, 2 killed
+Sudan cracks down violently on Thursday protesters, 3 killed

-anuary 17, 2019 (KHARTOUM) - At least two people were killed by Sudanese security forces on Thursday during a violent crackdown on peaceful protests in most of Khartoum neighbourhoods.
+January 17, 2019 (KHARTOUM) - At least three people were killed by Sudanese security forces on Thursday during a violent crackdown on peaceful protests in most of Khartoum neighbourhoods.
 Also, hundreds of young men and women have been arrested in central Khartoum as well as a number of journalists.

-Thursday protests are part of demonstrations the opposition groups decided to hold to press President Omer al-Bashir to step down as a result f the endemic economic crisis the country is experiencing.
+Thursday protests are part of demonstrations the opposition groups decided to hold to press President Omer al-Bashir to step down as a result of the endemic economic crisis the country is experiencing.
 They also call for the restoration of democracy after 30 years of totalitarian rule.

 In the capital, the protesters said they want to reach the presidential place on Thursday to hand over a memorandum demanding al-Bashir to step down.
 However, the security forces, which closed all the streets leading to the presidency, violently broke up the protests using tear gas but also live ammunition.